cleverhans-lab/cleverhans/README.md

 ## Scripts: `scripts` directory

-The scripts directory contains command line utilities.
+The `scripts` directory contains command line utilities.
 In many cases you can use these to run CleverHans functionality on your saved models without needing to write any of your own Python code.

+You may want to set your `.bashrc` / `.bash_profile` file to add the CleverHans `scripts` directory to your `PATH` environment variable so that these scripts will be conveniently executable from any directory.

 ## Tutorials: `cleverhans_tutorials` directory